 The Sterling extended losses against the EUR and JPY yesterday, after U.K. unemployment jumped to the highest level since 1995 as the recession destroyed work in industries from banking to construction, stoking concerns about the pace of recovery in the British economy.
 The GBP was also down 0.8% against the EUR at 0.8920.

-Looking ahead to today, the most important economic indicator scheduled to be released from Euro-Zone is German Factory Orders at 10:00 GMT.
+Looking ahead to today, the most important economic indicator scheduled to be released from Britain is the Retail Sales report at 8:30 GMT.
 Analysts are forecasting this figure to decrease from its previous reading.
 Traders will be paying close attention to today's announcement as a better than expected result may boost the GBP in the short-term.
 Traders are also advised to follow the Trade Balance figures coming out of Euro-Zone at 9:00 GMT, as this result may set the EUR's main currency crosses going into today's trading.